joomla-framework/datetime/doc/strategy.md

 # Strategy
 Is used to provide behaviours for a few methods of `DateTime`.
-There is a default `Startegy` object called `DateTimeStrategy`.
+There is a default `Strategy` object called `DateTimeStrategy`.

 ## Custom `Strategy`
 Create a class which will be implementing `Strategy` interface: